 Sharon regained her balance in time and was about to scold Angela for her carelessness when she heard gunshots.
 She shielded herself with her weapon.
 When it was quiet around them again that Sharon looked toward Angela.
 Angela was holding a gun in her hand.

-“Where in the word did you get that?”
+“Where in the world did you get that?”
 Sharon asked, not even realizing Angela had it with her.
 In fact, she recalled Angela holding some rod.

 “I took one out of the storage box where we found the secret compartment,” Angela answered.

 Sharon was still staring in disbelief.
 Not because of the weapon since it was too obvious of what just took place.
 But she did not realize Angela had it in her to shoot like that.

 “Sophia did say it was up to us whether to take one or not, right?”
 She diverted her eyes toward the fields again.
 “Come on.
 We can’t stand here.”

 Sharon was still numbed and confused but she decided to drop the questioning–for the time being.

 Joanne was using a rod as her weapon also, not wanting to take a risk with the guns.
 She could always injure them.
 She weaved in and out of different groups, cranking her visions to search for familiar faces.